 A Professional Association

 Sam N. Masters, founder of Sam Masters Legal, is experienced in Florida law dealing with Expungement and Sealing of criminal records.
-Thirty years of experience makes Sam Masters Legal the perfect choice to help clear your name.
+Thirty-five years of experience makes Sam Masters Legal the perfect choice to help clear your name.